How to Calculate Customer Acquisition Cost (Formula & CAC Examples)

 Essentially, customer acquisition cost is the cost to a business to acquire each new customer – including everything from advertising expenses to sales salaries and bonuses.

-How Is Calculate Customer Acquisition Cost Calculated?
+How Is Customer Acquisition Cost Calculated?

 The CAC is a calculation of your overall marketing and sales cost divided by the volume of new customers acquired over a defined period of time.